jonasmueler/RadProPoser/README.md

 ---

 ## Installation
 A working installation of CUDA should be provided if GPU should be used.
+We used python 3.12 for the analysis.
 To get started with the project, follow the steps below:

 1. **Set up a virtual environment**: